-9. Internally restricted net assets
+10. Internally restricted net assets

 In 2015 the Foundation established an internally restricted contingency reserve to be used towards specific capital initiatives and other provisions as established in the policies of the Board of Directors.
-During the year the Foundation transferred \$Nil (2020 - \$Nil) to the contingency reserve.
+During the year the Foundation transferred \$200,000 (2021 - \$Nil) to the contingency reserve.
 The reserve is not available for other purposes without the approval of the Board of Directors.

-During the year, the Foundation established an internally restricted COVID-19 impact reserve to be used towards expenses approved by the Board of Directors, including those specifically related to COVID-19, wages and repairs and maintenance.
-During the year, the Board of Directors approved a transfer of \$252,000 to this reserve.
-Subsequent to the year end the Board of Directors approved an additional transfer of \$110,000 to the reserve which will be accounted for in the fiscal 2021 financial statements.
+In 2021, the Foundation established an internally restricted COVID-19 impact reserve to be used towards expenses approved by the Board of Directors, including those specifically related to COVID-19, wages and repairs and maintenance.
+During the year, the Board of Directors approved a net transfer of \$248,000 (2021 - \$252,000) to this reserve.
 The reserve is not available for other purposes without the approval of the Board of Directors.

-10. Invested in property and equipment
+11. Invested in property and equipment